ohappyd/2aud.io/README.md

 <!-- ABOUT THE PROJECT -->
 ## 📜 About the project

-**2aud.io** is a plateform to provide a text to speech and speech to text platform for african languages first for the Togo and if the project grows we will add more langages
+**2aud.io** is a plateform to provide a text to speech and speech to text platform

 ## ⁉️ Purpose of the project
 The main goal of this project are
 Here's why:
 * To have a deep understanding of some concept like sound recognition , data processing and other cool stuffs
 * Improve my programming and analytics skills  :smile: